Code-Institute-Submissions/Lomasney-Motors/README.md

 ### **_Strategy_**
 My goal for this project was to design a user-friendly website focused on easily accessible key information for users and communicate with the business online.
-My goal was to create aN online platform for the business to build brand awareness and showcase their work.
-The design was intended to be easily to navigate, simple design and plenty of vivid imagery.
+My goal was to create an online platform for the business to build brand awareness and showcase their work.
+The design was intended to be easy to navigate with a simple design and plenty of vivid imagery.

 ### **_Scope_**
 The focus of the project, given the time frame and my current skills, was to develop a one page scrolling website with 5 main sections that users could easily navigate and provide information that was concise and relevant, provide a means of online communication through the use of a contact form and review modal, and a clear description of the services provided.
-It was important to include a brief background on the company and team as it is a local business it is the personal service they offer that sets them apart from bigger companies.
+It was important to include a brief background on the company and team as it is a local business, it is the personal service they offer that sets them apart from bigger companies.

 ### **_Structure_**
-The website is designed to entice the users through plenty of vivid images and short paragraphs of concise, relevant information that do not overload the user with information.
+The website is designed to entice the users through plenty of vivid images and short paragraphs of concise, relevant information that do not bombard the user with an overload of information.
 The services offered are displayed as images with large captions of the service provided.
 Call to action buttons are placed on 3 different sections to encourage the user to communicate if they wish to do so.
 The footer also provides external links to the Facebook page, google maps for directions and a link to the company phone number.
 The layout is simple, and a fixed navigation bar allows the user to quickly navigate to any section no matter where they are on the page.